Margo Dydek: WNBA career

 On 3 June 2008, Dydek signed with the Los Angeles Sparks, following time away from basketball due to her pregnancy.
-She gave birth to her son, David, in April that year.
+She had given birth to her son, David, in April that year.

 European career

 Dydek played for Olimpia Poznań from 1992 to 1994, before playing for Valenciennes Orchies in France from 1994 to 1996, where she met her future husband, David.
 She then moved to Spain and played for Pool Getafe from 1996 to 1998, and moved back to Poland to play for Fota Porta Gdynia starting with the 1998–99 season.
 She continued to play with the club through several sponsorship changes; since then, the club has taken the names Polpharma and Lotos.

 In 1999–2000 she averaged 18.5 points and 10.7 rebounds for Gdynia in FIBA EuroLeague play.
 She was named Most Valuable Player of the Polish League Finals of the 1999–2000 season.
 In 1999, she was also named the best female basketball player in Europe by the Italian sports magazine La Gazzetta dello Sport.
 Dydek was chosen as Poland's Sports Woman of the Year and was a member of the Poland women's national basketball team until 2007, winning the EuroBasket Women 1999.
 She helped lead Gdynia to runner-up finishes in the FIBA EuroLeague in 2002 and 2004.